 This is a little awkward table.
 The contents are sorted by requests of the client, and for each client, the hit, miss and none amount is shown.
-The table is currently limited to the top twenty.
-If you want to limit the output to a different number, or use unlimited output (0), once again you need to change the main() function in seafood.cc.
+The table can be limited as shown in section 2.5.2 (page 11).